verilator/verilator/docs/guide/environment.rst

 .. option:: LD_LIBRARY_PATH

    A generic Linux/OS variable specifying what directories have shared object (.so) files.
-This path should include SystemC and any other shared objects needed at simulation runtime.
+This path should include SystemC and other shared objects needed at simulation runtime.

 .. option:: MAKE